 Brian Aherne has the hardest role in the whole film I think.
-Brian has to play Julian as being slightly dull, but also has to ensure that he has our sympathy throughout the film, and I think he more than succeeds when performing both aspects of this character.
+Brian has to play Julian as being slightly dull, but also has to ensure that he has our sympathy throughout the film, and I think he more than succeeds in capturing and conveying both aspects of this character.

-An actress called Chili Bouchier (who I’m unfamiliar with) also makes quite an impression as a glamorous co-star of Wilkes.
+An actress called Chili Bouchier (who I’m unfamiliar with) also makes quite an impression as a glamorous co-star of Wilkes’s.